herryliu/configure/piRouter/README.txt

 6. To regen the config, remove all files in ./conf and run the ./setup.sh

-7. Create sym-link piRouter pointing to main running script (ap.sh.iwd)
+7. Create sym-link "piRouter" pointing to main running script (ap.sh.iwd)

 8. piRouter will send notificaiton to iPhone if it can get internet connectivity after the bootup